fbpx

 Chairman

 Shawn Dickens, MBA, is a Senior Program Manager at Leonardo DRS, specializing in government defense programs.
-He is a graduate of Worcester State College with a Bachelor’s degree in Computer Science and holds an MBA from the University of Miami.
-He also maintains certification as a Project Management Professional.
+He holds a Bachelor’s degree in Computer Science from Worcester State College and an MBA from the University of Miami, along with certification as a Project Management Professional.

 Ellen Lenox Smith